Hughes Marine

 Unlike many local tug and barge companies, Hughes does not put their barges out in the anchorage or on moorings.

 Some Reinauer crew are journalists and/or bloggers, and their work gives a good sense of operations on vessels in Erie Basin or based out of there.
-Look up Captain Bill Brucato on YouTube and his blog and Captain Joel Milton on WorkBoat and his blog.
+Captain Bill Brucato recently retired, but you can find his content on YouTube and his blog.
+See also Captain Joel Milton on WorkBoat and his blog.

 Erie Basin is a major maritime asset for being a protected waterspace – the man-made arms of the facility keep winds and waves from jostling the boats inside.
 This reduces daily wear and tear on boats and piers, and makes it a key hurricane hole, or place of refuge, for workboats during major storms.